microsoft/qsharp/katas/content/single_qubit_gates/index.md

 Quantum gates are represented as $2^N \times 2^N$ unitary matrices, where $N$ is the number of qubits the gate operates on.
 As a quick reminder, a unitary matrix is a square matrix whose inverse is its adjoint, thus $U^* U = UU^* = UU^{-1} = \mathbb{I}$.
 Single-qubit gates are represented by $2 \times 2$ matrices.
-Our example for this section, the $X$ gate, is represented by the following matrix:
+The example for this section, the $X$ gate, is represented by the following matrix:

 $$\begin{bmatrix} 0 & 1 \\ 1 & 0 \end{bmatrix}$$